geotopmodel/geotop/README.rst

 There are **R scripts** (https://github.com/ecor/geotopbricks) for I/O and GEOtop results visualization.
 They work for versions 2.0 and 2.1.
 Mainly developed by Emanuele Cordano.
 There is also a stable version published on CRAN as **R package** (https://cran.r-project.org/web/packages/geotopbricks/).

+There is also the plugin **R package geotopOtim2** (https://github.com/EURAC-Ecohydro/geotopOptim2) for the automatic calibration and sensitivity analysis of the GEOtop 2.x hydrological model, based on the "Particle Swarm Optimisation" approach and the LHOAT "Latin-Hypercube One-factor-At-a-Time" approach.
+It has been mainly developed by Emanuele Cordano, Samuel Senoner, Giacomo Bertoldi.

 There are **Matlab scripts** (https://github.com/EURAC-Ecohydro/GEOmatlab) for I/O and GEOtop results visualization.
 They work for version 1.25, most of them also for version 2.0.
 Mainly developed by Giacomo Bertoldi and collaborators.

 GEOtop can be embedded in the **GEOframe modelling system** (https://github.com/GEOframeOMSProjects).
 Mainly developed by Riccardo Rigon, Giuseppe Formetta and collaborators.